 Olbers divided the universe into a series of very thin concentric shells, surrounding the Earth.
 The illumination on Earth from the shells falls off as the square of the radius.
 Illumination is proportional to 1/R2.
 But the illumination also depends on the number of stars in the shell, i.e., it is also proportional to R2.
 When both are considered, illumination is proportional to R2/R2 = 1.
 In other words, illumination does not depend on R at all – it is constant.
 So each shell contributes a certain, constant mount of illumination.
 An infinite number of shells contribute an infinite amount of illumination.

 Olber's paradox is the puzzle of why the night sky is not as uniformly bright as the surface of the Sun if, as used to be assumed, the universe is infinitely large and filled uniformly with stars.
-It can be traced as far back as Johannes Kepler in 1610, was discussed by Edmond Halley and Philippe Loys de Chéseaux in the eighteenth century, but wasn't popularized as a paradox until Heinrich Olbers took up the issue in the nineteenth century.
+It can be traced as far back as Johannes Kepler in 1610, was discussed by Edmond Halley and Philippe Loys de Chéseaux in the eighteenth century, but wasn't popularized as a paradox until Heinrich Olbers took up the issue in the 19th century.
 It is completely resolved in the standard Big Bang cosmology, according to which the universe has a finite age (providing a horizon beyond which we can't see) and contains a finite number of stars.

 Detailed look at the paradox